Skip to main content

 • Purpose: This endpoint bootstraps the customer record in our system.

-• Status: When a customer is first created, their status will be marked as "pending".
+• Status: When a customer is first created, their verification_status is PENDING.

 Make sure to save the customer_id returned from this endpoint as you’ll need it in future steps.

-The customer’s country must match the identity document provided for KYC.
-Also note that only NON-VERIFIED customers can be fully updated.
-If a customer is already VERIFIED, only fields that are currently null can be updated.
+The customer’s country must match the identity document provided for KYC / KYB.
+Only NON-VERIFIED customers can be fully updated; once a customer is VERIFIED, only fields that are currently null can be updated.
 If you need to correct a mistake on a verified customer, see Customer data corrections.

 All uploaded documents must be clear, legible, and authentic.
 Blurry, cropped, obscured, or otherwise unclear images will not be reviewed and will be rejected.
 Fraudulent or falsified documents will not be tolerated — repeated attempts to submit false or invalid documents will result in the customer being permanently blacklisted from the platform.
 There are no exceptions or compromises.